-KCR 7 Resilient Operational Processes Previous Curren Risk Ow ner: SD Corporate Strategy, Commissioning & Public Health Risk Type: Operational Failure t to develop and maintain resilient operational processes and controls but are not limited to, the Civil Contingencies Act and Health & Safe s resulting in an inability to keep our communities an nd colleagues safe.
-Sta atutory obli gations assesse complia ate: Existing governance arrangements (eg. Health & Safety Oversigh d and appropriate actions progressed.
-Activity underway to assess th nce procedures (eg. first aid cover, building evacuation procedures). ne challenges that enduring hybrid working could pr .
-In the face of a constantly evolving cyber threat en esent to established c vironment, we contin perational ue to opera ite an ongoing review cycle to update existing controls / introduce new controls to o ensure they remain appropriately focussed on both n established and eme erging risk a ireas.
-Sources of risk and Mitigating controls / actions Responsible Officer Target Date Previous Curren 7.1 The risk of a data breach and / or impaired system functionality caused deliver council services, costs to recover / compensate and associated to be a service of the servi Head of Technology 5x5=25 5x5 = 2 '.1.1 Cyber Strategy approved by ET and IG Board being implemented by IT Se ervice '.1.2 Comprehensive training plan in place to cover new starters and refreshe r training on an annual basis 7.1.3 Business continuity procedures (in various scenarios) including recognisi based solutions and records ng that some solutions may involve a return to paper- 7.1.4 Proactive management of cyber issues, including additional web controls S 7.1.5 Adherence to NCSC guidance 7.1.6 Undertake a review of current process for completing due diligence of the data sharing agreements (eg. commissioned services) hird parties cyber security controls when entering into NEW ACTION 7.2 The risk that the Council's incident management / emergency planning of related incidents leading to short term or prolonged impacts on the operations.
-Potential risk causes include, but are not limited to: Weath disease outbreak; Terrorist attack Kirklees community and Council employees and Head of Health Protection 4x4=16 4x4 = 1 7.2.1 The Council has an embedded emergency management system that align Response.
-Readiness and competencies are monitored through completencies are monitored through completencie 2022 self assessment of assurance' outcome: 'Su ıbstantia 7.2.2 All our plans are subject to regular review as per work programme.
-We a via exercises also regularly train people in their roles and test these 7.2.3 Governance is provided via Kirklees Health Protection Board 7.2.4 Debriefing following incidents so that lessons can be identified, and plan is modified where necessary 7.3 Health and safety measures are inadequate leading to harm to employ ees or customers and possible litigious action from Head of Public 2x4=8 2x4 = 8 them personally and/or the Health and Safety Executive with the poter ntial for prosecution and reputational damage.
+KCR 7 Resilient Operational Processes Previous Current Risk Ow ner: SD Corporate Strategy, Commissioning & Public Health Risk Type: Operational

+Failure to develop and maintain resilient operational processes and controls resulting in an inability to keep our communities and colleagues safe.
+Statutory obligations include, but are not limited to, the Civil Contingencies Act and Health & Safety at Work Act.

+Q4 update: Existing governance arrangements (eg. Health & Safety Oversight Board and Kirklees Health Protection Board) continue to ensure risks are identified, assessed and appropriate actions progressed.
+Activity underway to assess the challenges that enduring hybrid working could present to established operational compliance procedures (eg. first aid cover, building evacuation procedures).
+In the face of a constantly evolving cyber threat environment, we continue to operate an ongoing review cycle to update existing controls / introduce new controls to ensure they remain appropriately focussed on both established and emerging risk areas.

+Sources ources of risk and Mitigating controls / actions Previous Current 7.1 The risk of a data breach and / or impaired system functionality caused by a malicious cyber-attack leading to inability to Head of Technology 5x5=25 5x5 = 25 deliver council services, costs to recover / compensate and associated reputational damage 7.1.1 Cyber Strategy approved by ET and IG Board being implemented by IT Service 7.1.2 Comprehensive training plan in place to cover new starters and refresher training on an annual basis 7.1.3 Business continuity procedures (in various scenarios) including recognising that some solutions may involve a return to paper- based solutions and records 7.1.4 Proactive management of cyber issues, including additional web controls 7.1.5 Adherence to NCSC guidance 7.1.6 Undertake a review of current process for completing due diligence of third parties cyber security controls when entering into NEW ACT NEW ACTION data sharing agreements (eg. commissioned services) 7.2 The risk that the Council's incident management / emergency planning is insufficient to manage a serious incident or series Head of Health 4x4=16 4x4 = 16 of related incidents leading to short term or prolonged impacts on the Kirklees community and Council employees and Protection operations.
+Potential risk causes include, but are not limited to: Weather related events; Industrial accident; Infectious disease outbreak; Terrorist attack 7.2.1 The Council has an embedded emergency management system that aligns to the NHS Emergency Preparedness, Resilience and 2022 self assessment outcome: 'Su bstantial Response.
+Readiness and competencies are monitored through completion annually of a self assessment audit assurance' 7.2.2 All our plans are subject to regular review as per work programme.
+We also regularly train people in their roles and test these via exercises 7.2.3 Governance is provided via Kirklees Health Protection Board 7.2.4 Debriefing following incidents so that lessons can be identified, and plans modified where necessary 7.3 Health and safety measures are inadequate leading to harm to employees or customers and possible litigious action from Head of Public 2x4=8 2x4 = 8 them personally and/or the Health and Safety Executive with the potential for prosecution and reputational damage.
 Health 7.3.1 Regular monitoring through Health and Safety Oversight Board Board met Nov 22